petersn/web-sploosh-kaboom/README.md

 ### Examining the Code

-In order to exactly understand Sploosh Kaboom, it is necessary to examine the code used to generate boards.
+In order to exactly understand Sploosh Kaboom it is necessary to examine the code used to generate boards.
 This code can be obtained from the Wind Waker game binary by Reverse Engineering techniques.
 We can determine the section of code dedicated to the generation of Sploosh Kaboom boards by examining memory